 Can collectors contact me after I've hired an attorney?

-After engaging an attorney, you should inform any collection agency or collection law firm that you have legal representation.
-You may want to send the collector a letter and state clearly that you have engaged an attorney to represent your interest, specify the account(s) that the attorney will handle for you, and provide your attorney's name and complete contact information.
-Your letter should be sent to the collector by Certified Mail, Return Receipt, which is your written documentation of the request.
+After engaging an attorney to assist with your debt, any collection agency or collection law firm that is contacting you should be informed that you have legal representation.
+You may want to send the collector a letter and state clearly that you have engaged an attorney to represent your interests.
+Your letter should specify the account(s) that the attorney will handle for you, and provide your attorney's name and complete contact information.
+Send your letter to the collector by a traceable means, such as Certified Mail, Return Receipt, so that you have proof of delivery.